It’s no great mystery why thought leadership should be so enticing for asset managers.

 You just know that your strategy and your team are best placed to deliver excellent risk-adjusted returns.
 What better way to convey this than in a stirring “thought leadership” piece about your segment of the market and why your fund is especially well-equipped to prosper in current conditions?

-Thought leadership is not an exercise in altruism or academic navel gazing.
-It is, at its core, marketing, and thus ultimately designed to sell you and your company.
-But if your aim is to “provoke or lead thought” and position yourself as someone whose expertise can deliver returns for your clients, what is more likely to achieve that?
-Thinly veiled shilling for a product?
+But if your aim is to produce “thought-provoking and original commentary” and position yourself as someone whose expertise can deliver returns for your clients, what is more likely to achieve that?
+Thinly veiled product push?
 Or bold, impartial ideas that show genuine breadth of vision?
+(According to the Edelman study, 61% of C-suite decision-makers will pay a premium to work with companies that “have articulated a clear vision” through thought leadership.)

 While not everything in AIQ could lay claim to being thought leadership, the rejection of product push instils genuine credibility in the magazine’s opinion pieces.
 For readers, that nagging voice asking, “but what is this article selling?” can fall quiet, making them much more receptive to having their thoughts provoked or challenged.